makyo/writing/work/sawtooth/disappearance/disappearance.md

 Memories from nigh on twenty years ago.

-A high school fling.
+A high school fling, back in Sawtooth.
 Two dates, a night together, and drifting apart.
 She had seemed so uncomfortable with herself.
 We'd...well, tonight had more than made up for that.

 "And you?"